-Impact of assumption changes to net periodic pension and benefit costs, following a retrospective change to fair value accounting The discount rate is based on rates at which expected pension benefits attributable to past employee service could effectively be settled on a present value basis at the measurement date.
+Impact of assumption changes to net cost for pension and other postretirement plans The discount rate is based on rates at which expected pension benefits attributable to past employee service could effectively be settled on a present value basis at the measurement date.
 We develop the assumed discount rate by utilizing the weighted average yield of a theoretical dedicated portfolio derived from non-callable bonds and bonds with a make-whole provision available in the Bloomberg corporate bond universe having ratings of at least "AA" by S&P or at least "Aa" by Moody's on the measurement date with cash flows that match expected plan benefit requirements.
 Significant changes in discount rates, such as those caused by changes in the credit spreads, yield curve, the mix of bonds available in the market, the duration of selected bonds and expected benefit payments, may result in volatility in pension cost.

-Holding other assumptions constant, a hypothetical decrease of 100 basis points in the discount rate would result in an increase of \$612 million. pre-tax, in net periodic pension cost as of December 31, 2018.
-A hypothetical increase of 100 basis points in the discount rate would decrease net periodic pension cost by \$515 million, pre-tax, as of December 31, 2018.
-This non-symmetrical range results from the non-linear relationship between discount rates and pension obligations
+Holding other assumptions constant, a hypothetical decrease of 100 basis points in the discount rate would result in an increase of \$612 million, pre-tax, in net cost for pension plans as of December 31, 2018.
+A hypothetical increase of 100 basis points in the discount rate would decrease net cost for pension plans by \$515 million, pre-tax, as of December 31, 2018.
+This non-symmetrical range results from the non-linear relationship between discount rates and pension obligations.

 The expected long-term rate of return on plan assets reflects the average rate of earnings expected on plan assets.
-While this rate reflects long-term assumptions and is consistent with long-term historical returns, sustained changes in the market or changes in the mix of plan assets may lead to revisions in the assumed long-term rate of return on plan assets that may result in variability of pension cost.
-Differences between the actual return on plan assets and the expected long-term rate of return on plan assets are immediately recognized through earnings upon the annual remeasurement in the fourth quarter, or on an interim basis as triggering events warrant remeasurement.
+While this rate reflects long-term assumptions and is consistent with long-term historical returns, sustained changes in the market or changes in the mix of plan assets may lead to revisions in the assumed long-term rate of return on plan assets.
+Differences between the actual return on plan assets and the expected longterm rate of return on plan assets are immediately recognized through earnings upon remeasurement.
 Short-term asset performance can differ significantly from the expected rate of return, especially in volatile markets.

-Holding other assumptions constant, a hypothetical increase or decrease of 100 basis points in the expected long-term rate of return on plan assets would result in a decrease or increase, respectively, of \$55 million, pre-tax, in net periodic pension cost as of December 31, 2018.
+Holding other assumptions constant, a hypothetical increase or decrease of 100 basis points in the expected long-term rate of return on plan assets would result in a decrease or increase, respectively, of \$55 million, pre-tax, in net cost for pension plans as of December 31, 2018.

 Assumed health care cost trend rates have a significant effect on the amounts reported for the postretirement health care plans.
-A one percentage-point increase in assumed health care cost trend rates would increase net periodic benefit cost for other postretirement benefits by \$27 million.
-A one percentage-point decrease in assumed health care cost trend rates would decrease net periodic benefit cost for other postretirement benefits by \$24 million
+A one percentage-point increase in assumed health care cost trend rates would increase net cost for other postretirement plans by \$27 million.
+A one percentage-point decrease in assumed health care cost trend rates would decrease net cost for other postretirement plans by \$24 million